 Meal times do not need to be ‘picture perfect’.
 It’s okay if your child gets up and down from the table throughout the meal provided they are safe while doing so and provided the bites they do take count (for example, they are eating from nutritionally dense meals).
 A wriggly toddler at meal times doesn’t mean you are failing them as a parent and it likely will not last forever (although it feels as though it will during those difficult periods).

 Reach out and chat to other mums, remind yourself that what you are experiencing is common and know that your child will likely move through these difficult stages with little impact on their overall health and wellness.

 What if I don’t have access to a table?

 While the above tips reference sitting at a table, family meal times don’t need to be structured at a table.
 Choose a consistent space in your home where you can eat as a family.
 This ideally would not be in front of a television (we chat about this in depth in our MEAL TIME SUCCESS program).
 You can get creative with picnic rugs, stools, chairs or eating on your lap.
 The above tips can work for any meal time environment.

 If you found this helpful you may also enjoy my article TIPS TO GET KIDS EATING (AND ENJOYING) VEGETABLES

-This and SO much more is covered in thorough evidence-based and real-life-practical detail in my MEAL TIME SUCCESS program/guide launching May 2018.
+This and SO much more is covered in thorough evidence-based and practical detail in my MEAL TIME SUCCESS program/guide, available NOW.
 I believe every parent is doing the best they can in the moment they are in with the resources they have available to them.
 With this program I simply hope to add to your parenting toolbox so that meal times can be successful, easy and stress-free (yes, it is possible!).